If you don’t already have Git set up:

 To be included in any of our repositories, contributions must be licenced under the GPL-2.
 Add an appropriate copyright notice if your contributions to a given file warrant it.
 See exheres-for-smarties.

 If you have your own repository and its quality is fairly high, you should submit it for review so it will be included in unavailable-unofficial.
-To do that, just add it to our infra-scripts git repository as in this example and push it to Gerrit.
+To do that, just add it to our infra-scripts git repository as in this example and push it to Gitlab.

 This way, others will not duplicate any work you may have done, and you will get helpful tips on how to improve your packaging skills.
 Also, this will allow others to more easily contribute to your packages or point out bugs.
 See kloeri’s blog post if you are not yet convinced.